jeromechan/jeromechan.github.io/README.md

 #### Notice
-There is lack of middleman-slim supports for the branch-v4.
+There is a lack of middleman-slim supports for the branch-v4.
 We will fill up the supports in the future.